codecrafting-io/asus-setup-tool/README.md

   - In case you see a PowerShell script policy error.
 Open the PowerShell as an Administrator, navigate to the directory where you extract the tool typing the command `CD "directory"`, then type `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force`.
 Now still inside the PowerShell terminal type `.\Setup.bat`
 - Choose if you want to install LiveDash. <span style="color: orange; font-weight: bold;">Note that the installation of LiveDash implies using older Aura Sync dependencies in order to work, which may be incompatible with products released after 2020|2021.
 This will also affect AuraSync installation.</span>
-- The tools LiveDash (if you chose), AuraSync, AiSuite 3, Armoury Uninstall Tool.
+- The tools LiveDash (if you chose), AuraSync, AiSuite 3, Armoury Uninstall Tool will be downloaded.
 The AiSuite3 is downloaded for correctly setting some services, but installation is optional.
 - After the download and patches applied, you should see an option to choose which AuraSync modules you want to add.
 Mark the checkboxes for modules you want.
 AuraSync have a modular component design to control a variety of devices.
 By the default, the setup will install all modules even if you don't have the device.
 If you want a cleaner installation, you can check here which modules are relevant for your case.
 If you type `N` you should see the following screens:

     ![ASUS Setup Tool add modules](/Source/Images/screen2.png?raw=true)